suyiinang/website/content/posts/A_Projects/07_ourshinypet/index.markdown

 **v) Map - `leaflet`**

 Although `tmap` fitted our requirements of being interactive and compatible with Shiny, however we found that `leaflet` was easier to script and customise.
-Nonetheless, this may just be our personal preference.
+Nonetheless, this may just be our personal preference. (this assumes that we are able to rectify the chloropleth map issue)

 **v) Other matters**